Start Blogging 101 is supported by its readers. If you purchase through a link on my site, I may earn a commission. Learn more

 Say your header has all of your navigation items when the user first comes to your page, but then you want your header to show a different logo while displaying a search bar and social icons as they’re reading your content.
 You’ll be able to do that or anything else your imagination can come up with!

 So, there you have it!
-All of the best features of the free Kadence theme along with all of the best features of the Kadence Theme Pro which will be released on September 15, 2020.
+All of the best features of the free Kadence theme along with all of the best features of the Kadence Theme Pro.

 I don’t know about you, but I’m absolutely blown away by all the features that come for free with the Kadence Theme.
 And if you aren’t convinced, perhaps you need to give it a try. 🙂